 - 8 Wrapping Up

-Setup for sleep tracking using Samsung Health app
+Set up for sleep tracking using the Samsung Health app

-If you haven’t done this already, we need to make sure that sleep tracking is correctly configured.
+If you haven’t done this already, we must ensure sleep tracking is correctly configured.

 And that’s a good way of motivating yourself to do better.